lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 }
 ```

-Once packaged, uploaded on the marketplace and installed on your organization, you just need to run any workflow to test it:
+Once packaged, uploaded on the marketplace, and installed on your organization, you just need to run any workflow to test it:

 ![It works as expected](images/cred-injected.png)

 ## Part 5: Tips and tricks

-Since we were not capable of covering every capability with real decorators examples, here are some useful informations.
+Since we were not capable of covering every capability with real decorator examples, here are some useful informations.

 ### Only inject the decorator for a specific project